morloc-project/morloc/docs/notes.md

 # A word on the future

-Rat is dependent on infrastructure that does not yet exist.
-It is a weak dependency, since Rat can work with any set of pure functions.
+Loc is dependent on infrastructure that does not yet exist.
+It is a weak dependency, since Loc can work with any set of pure functions.
 But it would be most powerful in the context of a functional database.
 Hoogle is the prototype.

 The functional database obviously needs to allow lookup based on exact type